Customs Clearance & Tax Exemptions

 - Personal vehicles (bicycles, motorcycles, personal cars and trailers, personal water craft and aircraft)

 What documents to submit when applying for a tax exemption on your car?

 - Personal ID

-- An application form available from Estonian Tax and Customs Board.
+- An application form available at the Estonian Tax and Customs Board.

 - Proof of residing in a third country during the previous 12 months (rental agreement, utility payments for each month, proof of work, proof of studying, etc.)